plkpiotr/design-patterns/README.md

 ## <a name="proxy">Proxy</a> [structural] [&#8657;](#list)

-Proxy allows you to add a new functionality to an existing class and control access to it.
+Proxy allows you to add a new functionality to existing class and control access to it.

 #### UML diagram: